-The earnings paid to all contractors must be included in a firm's assessable payroll, unless the contractor is an independent firm.
-Earnings paid to an independent firm are not assessable.
+The earnings paid to contractors are assessable and must be included in a firm's assessable payroll, unless the contractor is not a worker of the firm.

-(a) Deductions for excess earnings
+Deductions for excess earnings (a)

 A deduction for excess earnings may not be made from gross payments to contractors unless supported by the contractors' payroll records.